web-stair/fily/README.md

 Include jQuery in your project.
 Add the plugin's JavaScript and CSS files and the plugin will work immediately for any file input.

-The jQuery File Preview Plugin simplifies the file selection process by providing immediate feedback on chosen files, enhancing user experience and reducing errors during file uploads.
+The jQuery File Preview Plugin simplifies the file selection process by providing immediate feedback on chosen files, enhancing user experience, and reducing errors during file uploads.